JoanDM/python-repo-template/readme.md

 In case you have direnv installed, the repo should get automatically set up as soon as you `cd {name of your repo}`. :crystal_ball:
 [How to setup direnv](#guide-for-ultimate-repository-setup-with-direnv)

-In case you don't have direnv, you can also manually set up the environment by running:
+In case you don't have direnv, you can also manually set up the environment by running in your terminal:
 ```bash
 cd {name of your repo}
 pyenv install $(cat .python-version)